athulya-anil/Simulating-User-Behavior-in-Search-Engine-Result-Pages-with-Click-Models/dataset/dataset.md

-# Yandex Personalized Web Search Challenge Dataset
+# Yandex Personalized Web Search Challenge Dataset Description

 The dataset includes user sessions extracted from Yandex logs, with user IDs, queries, query terms, URLs, their domains, URL rankings, and clicks.
 The training set is ~16GB when uncompressed.